CS5001-khoury/Resources/RequiredSetup.md

 > The most important stage at this point is getting python working on your computer, and
 > make sure you meet right away with a TA or instructor to ensure your environment is setup.
 > For those who are attending residency, we will be confirming it is setup on your laptops.

+## MS Teams
+While you can access MS Teams through the browser, it is recommend you install the MS Teams application.
+We use it as the primary means of communication in the course, and it is an industry standard.
+You can install it by going to  [MS Teams](https://teams.northeastern.edu/) and downloading it.
+In general, here is the support page for Microsoft Office - https://microsoft365.northeastern.edu/ through Northeastern.